MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/filter-rows.md

 ## Filter on values in related records

-To filter on values in related records without returning those values, use a [link-entity element](reference/link-entity.md) within the [filter element](reference/filter.md) with one of the following [Filter Link Type](reference/link-entity.md#filter-link-types) `link-type` attributes:
+To filter on values in related records without returning those values, use a [link-entity element](reference/link-entity.md) within the [filter element](reference/filter.md) with one of the following `link-type` attributes:

 |Name|Description|
 |---------|---------|